dapr/docs/howto/use-w3c-tracecontext/README.md

 You can read more on these fields usage and details [here](https://opencensus.io/tracing/span/)

-When you call the Dapr API through HTTP/gRPC, you need to pass the tracecontext across process.
+When you call the Dapr API through HTTP/gRPC, you need to pass the trace context across process.
 For across the network, OpenCensus provides different propagation methods for different protocols.
 You can read about the propagation package [here](https://godoc.org/go.opencensus.io/trace/propagation).

 In our example, we will use gRPC calls , for that OpenCensus’ binary propagation format is used.